Strong-coupling RPA theory of a Bose gas near the superfluid--Mott-insulator transition: universal thermodynamics and two-body contact: Bose-Hubbard model

 with $\Gloc'(0)=\partial_{i\w}\Gloc(i\w)|_{\w=0}$ (since $T=1/\beta\to 0$, the Matsubara frequency $\wn\equiv\w$ is a continuous variable).
 In Appendix~\ref{app_Delta_mstar}, we show that the expression of $\Delta_\alpha$ and $m^*_\alpha$ in~(\ref{Delta2}) and (\ref{m2}) agree with the expressions~(\ref{Delta1}) and (\ref{m1}) obtained from the energy $E^\alpha_\k$.

 Having identified the critical quasi-particles and their spectral weight, it is natural to introduce the quasi-particle interaction strength $g^\alpha_R=g(\Zqp)^2$.
 By analogy with the dilute Bose gas, we then define an effective scattering length $a^*_\alpha$ by \beq g^\alpha_R \Bigl|_{\mu=\mu_\alpha} = \frac{4\pi a^*_\alpha}{m^*_\alpha} . \eeq The quasi-particle weight $\Zqp=\mlat/m^*_\alpha$ and the effective scattering length $a^*_\alpha$ as a function of $D/D_c$ are shown in Fig.~\ref{fig_mastar} for the Mott insulator $\nmi=1$.
+The low accuracy of $a^*_\alpha$, compared to the FRG estimate, is not surprising, as $a^*_\alpha$ is derived from the local four-point vertex and does not take into account non-local corrections resulting from the hopping term.
 Note that the quasi-particle weight $\Zqp$ is larger than unity and the effective mass $m^*_\alpha$ smaller than $\mlat$; this property is also valid for $\nmi\geq 2$.
 For the transition between the trivial Mott insulator $\nmi=0$ (vacuum) and the superfluid state, using $\mu_+=-D$, $m^*_+=\mlat$ and Eq.~(\ref{gnzero}), one finds $a^*_+=1/[8\pi(t/U+1/12)]$.
 Since the ground state at the QCP is the vacuum, the effective scattering length can be determined exactly by solving the two-body problem and $a^*_+$ should be compared with the scattering length \beq \alat = \frac{1}{8\pi(t/U+A)} , \quad A\simeq 0.1264 , \eeq of the free bosons moving on the cubic lattice~\cite{Rancon11b}.

 We are now in a position to determine the momentum distribution $n^{\rm MI}_\k=\mean{\hat\psi^\dagger_\k\hat\psi_\k}$ in the Mott insulator.
 Writing the propagator as \beq G(\k,i\wn) = \frac{\calS_{\rm MI}(E^+_\k)}{i\wn-E^+_\k} + \frac{\calS_{\rm MI}(E^-_\k)}{i\wn-E^-_\k} , \eeq we obtain \beq n^{\rm MI}_\k = - \int_{-\infty}^0 d\w \, A(\k,\w) = - \calS_{\rm MI}(E^-_\k) \eeq for $T\to 0$, where